Any prepper worth their salt will have as one of their most prized possessions their survival knife, whatever form that takes.

 If you want to impress your friends on your next camping trip, you might as well use your knife.
-This could work in a survival situation in case you don’t have forks, although I wouldn’t count on using your edc knife, who knows where else you’ll be using it.
+This could work in a survival situation in case you don’t have forks or spoons, although I wouldn’t count on eating soup with a knife.

 To Chop Wood

 Nothing beats an ax or a machete but you never know when you’ll have to rely on your knife.

 Don’tr try this with your edc knife, though, you need something sturdier, such as your bushcraft knife.
 Even better, get two bushcraft knives and use the back-up one for tasks such as these.
 Since you’ll be relying on your main one for life and death situations, you should keep the blade in top shape.

 Any good, heavy knife can chop wood but for processing larger branches or small trees you’ll need to employ a baton.

 In an austere environment, a baton is essentially a simple wooden club that you can make from any sturdy, nearby branch.
 You use the baton to pound the knife through the wood that you need to chop or split.